pyarmak/entrada-1x-docs/user/docs/users/cohorts.md

 * Cohort: This is generally a full list of learners moving through a program together for a duration of time.
 They may take multiple courses together.
 * Course list: A course list is a type of cohort.
 It is generally a list of learners in one specific course for a set duration of time.

-* In the Add Learners section, click on the arrow to access a list menu of user types.
+* In the Add Learners section, click on the arrow to access a list menu of user groups.
 Click through the options to access the users you want to add to the cohort.
-Note the Select All option at the top of the list.
+Note the Select All option at the top of the list in case it is useful.
 * To remove a name from the list, click the small x beside the name to be removed.
-* Click Proceed.
+* Click 'Proceed'.

 Once a cohort exists it can be added as the audience of an enrolment in a course.
 As mentioned above, cohorts are also available as filter settings.